Boat trips and fjord cruises

 To paddle along steep mountain sides and waterfalls, or between icebergs on emerald green glacier lakes is a unique experience.
 There are several companies that offer kayaking tours in the Sognefjord Area.

 Kayaking has been offered from places like Solvorn, Balestrand, Jostedal, Leirdalen, Flåm, Aurland, Gudvangen, Kroken, Marifjøra, Vik and other places on request.
 To get updated information please see sognefjord.no or contact the local tourist information office.
-The unique glacier lake kayaking is offered only by the company IceTroll in Jostedalen.
+The unique glacier lake kayaking is offered only by IceTroll in Jostedalen.
 You can also rent kayaks and canoes several places.

 Even though there are steep mountains and narrow roads along the Sognefjord, there are many great possibilities for cycling tours.